-Q: Must one be lesbian, gay, bisexual, or transgender (LGBT) to join GSBA?
+Q: Must one be lesbian, gay, bisexual, transgender, or queer (LGBTQ) to join GSBA?

 A: Anyone who supports GSBA's mission and Code of Ethics is eligible to join.
-Those who support our mission but are not LGBT are considered allied.
+Those who support our mission but are not LGBTQ are considered allied.

 Q: Where can I find information about GSBA's membership benefits?